THIS CONTEST IS NOW CLOSED.

 Teachers may submit an unlimited number of student essays on our website between now and the upcoming deadline.
 Simply have your students view John Stossel's "Censored in America" Fox News hour video (below), and write a 500-1000 word essay to submit to our contest.

-Teachers with winning students will be notified no later than April 8, 2016.
+Teachers with winning students were notified on April 8, 2016.

 Is Free Speech becoming more limited in America?
 John Stossel considers that in his recent Fox News hour, "Censored in America."
 Words can wound, so should we have increased limits around free speech?
 Why or why not?
 Does free speech have a special role in a free society?